Best Generators for Hurricane Season 2026

 Do I need a transfer switch, and what does installation cost?

 A transfer switch is strongly recommended and, in many jurisdictions, required by code for connecting a generator to your home's electrical panel.
 Without one, you are limited to running extension cords through windows, which is inconvenient and limits what you can power.
-NEVER connect a generator directly to your panel without a transfer switch, as this creates a deadly backfeed condition.
+NEVER connect a generator directly to your panel without a transfer switch, as this creates a deadly backfeed condition that can electrocute utility workers restoring power in your neighborhood.
 A manual transfer switch typically costs a few hundred dollars for the switch itself, plus electrician labor for installation.
 The total is usually well under a thousand dollars.
 Every generator on this list includes either an L14-30R (30A) or 14-50R (50A) outlet specifically designed for transfer switch connection.
 Have this installed before hurricane season, not during a storm.

 What is the difference between an inverter generator and a conventional generator for hurricane use?

 Conventional generators produce more raw wattage per dollar and are better for powering heavy loads like AC units and sump pumps.
 Inverter generators produce cleaner electrical output (lower total harmonic distortion) that is safer for sensitive electronics like computers, CPAP machines, and smart home devices.
-They are also significantly quieter.
-For hurricane use, conventional generators are the primary choice for most homeowners because of their higher output and longer runtime.
-Inverter generators are ideal as secondary units or for homes with critical electronic equipment.
+They are also significantly quieter, which matters during multi-day outages when noise fatigue becomes a real issue.
+For hurricane use, conventional generators are the primary choice for most homeowners because of their higher output and longer runtime per dollar.
+Inverter generators are ideal as secondary units or for homes with critical electronic or medical equipment.
 The WEN DF680iX on this list produces just 1.2% THD, which is cleaner than most wall outlets.
 See our full comparison at inverter generators vs conventional generators.

 Can I run my generator in the rain during a hurricane?

 Generators should not be exposed to direct rain or standing water, as water and electricity are a lethal combination.
 However, you can operate a generator under a canopy, generator tent, or purpose-built generator cover that provides overhead rain protection while allowing adequate ventilation on all sides.
 Never place a generator in a garage, carport, or enclosed structure, even with the door open.
 Position it outdoors only, at least 20 feet from windows, doors, and vents, under a well-ventilated cover.
-Consider pre-positioning your generator and cover before the storm arrives.
+Consider pre-positioning your generator and cover before the storm arrives, as you will not want to be setting up equipment in hurricane-force winds.

 How often should I run my generator to keep it ready for hurricane season?